EricFabrizioRusso/EricFabrizioRusso/README.md

 Currently, I am expanding my skills further to become a **full-stack developer in JavaScript**.
 I am learning technologies like MongoDB, Node.js, and the Express framework.

+Besides that, I am studying a degree in Audiovisual Arts where I can creatively demonstrate my knowledge through teamwork with my colleagues students

 ---

 **Languages**: Spanish (native), English (intermediate), French(basic).
 Location: Buenos Aires, Argentina.